Board of Directors

 President & Executive Committee Chair

-Byram Karanjia was a cellist with the Harvard-Radcliffe Orchestra from 2001–2004.
-After graduating, he worked at Greenhill & Co. as an M&A and Merchant Banking analyst, and at Perry Capital on its equity portfolio management team.
+Byram Karanjia was a cellist with the Harvard-Radcliffe Orchestra.
+After graduating from Harvard College in 2005, he worked at Greenhill & Co. as an M&A and Private Equity analyst, and at Perry Capital on its long/short equity portfolio management team.
 Byram lives in New York City, where he serves as Partner and Portfolio Manager at an equity long-short investment firm.

 Eugene Lee ’90